Effects of resolution inhomogeneity in large-eddy simulation: Generalizing the Analysis of

 which agrees with equation (3.9) in \cite{ghosal1995basic}.

-Now, notice that (\ref{eq:seriescommerror}) and (\ref{eq:unfilteredcommerror}) are expressed in terms of $\delta$, and the unfiltered field $\psi$.
-From a modeling perspective, it would be helpful to express the commutation error in terms of the local grid spacing, $\Delta$, and the filtered field $\bar{\psi}$.
-Recall, the filtering operation (\ref{eq:filtmap}) can be written in terms of $\zeta$ as,

-In the series expansion presented by \citet{ghosal1995basic}, they take $\psi = \hat{\psi}_\kappa \exp\left( i\kappa x \right)$, substitute this form into (\ref{eq:filterxi}), and plug the result back into (\ref{eq:unfilteredcommerror}) after the corresponding Taylor series expansions.
-However, \citet{ghosal1995basic} assume that $\kappa\delta \gg\delta$, which leads to loss of several terms that describe the instantaneous commutation error.
-This assumption is dimensionally inconsistent as $\delta$ is the grid spacing defined in the mapped coordinates $\xi$, and $\kappa$ is a wavenumber defined in the physical grid $x$.
-Moreover, it is generally not true for a given discretization and arbitrary function $\psi$.
-We relax this assumption below.

-To express the cost of replacing unfiltered terms with their abridged, yet computationally available filtered counterparts, consider the Taylor expansion of each term in (\ref{eq:filterxi}).
-Using (\ref{eq:ymxn}) and (\ref{eq:filterxi}), we can write:
+To express the commutator in terms of $\overline{\psi}$, we follow the same procedure as (\ref{eq:1Dmulti_invert}).
+Inverting (\ref{eq:filtmap1}) gives

-Equation (\ref{eq:filtunfilt}) can be substituted back into (\ref{eq:seriescommerror}) to obtain the commutation error in terms of the filtered velocity field without neglecting any terms.
-Moreover, the commutation error can be converted to the local grid spacing $\Delta(x)$ using the relationship $f' = \delta \Delta^{-1}$.
-To second order (in $\delta$), the complete commutation terms expressed in terms of the local grid spacing and filtered velocity field are:
+Equation (\ref{eq:filtunfilt}) can be recursively substituted into (\ref{eq:seriescommerror}) to obtain the commutator in terms of the filtered velocity field.
+Moreover, the commutator can be expressed in terms of the local grid spacing $\Delta(x)$ using the relationship $f' = \Delta_\xi/\Delta$.
+The terms with explicit powers of $\Delta_\xi$ up to $N=2$ are

-\noi Compare (\ref{eq:secondcommerror}) with equation (5.9) in \cite{ghosal1995basic}: dispersive terms arise in addition to the dissipation term.
-The difference that arises between this analysis and the approach in \citep{ghosal1995basic} becomes more apparent when considering higher order terms.
-The complete fourth order terms are:

-The original analysis in \cite{ghosal1995basic} would only include the second term and last two terms in (\ref{eq:fourthcommerror}).

-Equations (\ref{eq:seriescommerror}) and (\ref{eq:filtunfilt}) can \textit{easily} be obtained using a symbolic manipulation tool to generate terms of the commutation error; however, the expressions are quite complex.
-As shown in section \ref{sec:modelform}, it will be more useful from a modeling perspective if we can understand the general \textit{structure} of commutation error.
-This is especially true for implicit filters for which this analysis does not formally hold.
-To that end, notice that, up to a constant, the values of $y_i$ in (\ref{eq:seriesy}) scale as:

-Propagating this into the definition of the commutation error, and noticing that the procedure given by equation (\ref{eq:filtunfilt}) will not change the form of the commutation error, gives:

-Expressing (\ref{eq:commsimf}) in terms of the local grid spacing gives the general form of the $N$th order commutation error:

-for even $N$.
-As before, the constants $C_{mn}$ formally depend on the moments of the filter, which perhaps suggests properties of the underlying discretization should be incorporating into the model for an implicitly filtered LES.